nfriedly/nfriedly.com/src/documents/techblog/2019-11-17-kingspec-1tb-gpd-win-2.html.md

 Six months later the KingSpec SSD was still going strong; it hadn't given me any trouble at all.

 I sold my Win 2 shortly after that, so this is the last update I'll provide.
+(The sale was to fund the purchase of a GPD Win Max, not because of any issue with the Win 2.
+In fact, I still kind of miss it, and I'm GPD will release a new device with a similar size and formfactor.)